 What is RUSH?

-Designed to limit the potential for blood-to-blood contamination between people who inject drugs, Needle and Syringe Programs are an important public health initiative.
-RUSH (Responsive User Services in Health) provides a range of injecting equipment, education and information on reducing the harms associated with drug use.
+RUSH (Responsive User Services in Health) is the Needle & Syringe Program in Northern Sydney.
+RUSH provides a range of injecting equipment, education and information on reducing the harms associated with drug use.
 We also provide our clients with referrals to treatment, medical care, legal and social services.

 As part of the Needle and Syringe Program, RUSH is an important collection point of used injecting equipment, encouraging people to dispose of used needles and syringes safely.